 - The system displays a list of all recent upgrades on the right side.

-- Right-click upon the cumulative update that had upgraded your device to Windows 10 21h1, and hit the Uninstall button.
+- Right-click upon the recently installed update that had upgraded your device to Windows 10 21h1, and hit the Uninstall button.

 - Click “uninstall” on the subsequent pop-up window.

 - Your PC will check if there exists any old operating system version or not.
-If yes, this automatically starts downgrading your current Windows 10 version.
+If yes, this will automatically start downgrading your current Windows 10 version.

 I hope you are now able to successfully downgrade Windows 10 version 21H1 to its predecessors OS Build.